tylnesh/cpp-sdk-samples/README.md

 ##### Linux

-*Installation Guide for CMake v3.5 and Boost v1.63 for CentOS 7 and Ubuntu 16.04*
+*Installation Guide for dependencies CMake v3.8.1 and Boost v1.63 for CentOS 7 and Ubuntu 16.04*

 - Boost